JasonMcTigue/data-project/README.md

 ## Deleting Data from the dataset.

-To delete data from the dataset you need to use a *delete* call.
+To delete data from the dataset you need to use a **DELETE** method.

-You may need to use the delete method if someone adds some wrong data to the dataset by mistake or is for some reason a WC is no longer in use or has been replaced by something else.
+You may need to use the delete method if someone adds some wrong data to the dataset by mistake or if for some reason a WC is no longer in use or has been replaced by something else.

 - You would delete the the WC from the dataset by using the unique id that is associated  with the WC you want to delete.

 - You would need to use the DELETE method at the following URL: http://galwayWCs.ie/delete/[Id]

-- Where you replace ID with the id of the WC you want to delete.
+- Where you replace Id with the id of the WC you want to delete.

-For example, the URL: http://galwaycarparks.ie/delete/ObjectID=5 will delete the car park with the Object ID of 5.
+For example, the URL: http://galwaycarparks.ie/delete/Id=5 will delete the car park with the Object ID of 5.

    An example of a response would be: